SamTuppen/Thesis-Frequency-Reconstruction/README.md

 5. Filter the data to create missing frequency band that must be interpolated
 6. Compute sparse 'reflectivity' of the gather
 7. The interpolated band is added to the sparse spectrum to complete the spectrum

-## Python:
-To Run the Python code you will need the following packages:
-- cvxpy
-- NumPy
-- Matplotlib
-- SciPy